xmppjs/xmpp.js/packages/starttls/README.md

 Included and enabled in `@xmpp/client` for Node.js

-STARTTLS will automatically be negotiated upon TCP connection.
+STARTTLS will automatically upgrade the TCP connection to TLS upon connecton if the server supports it.

 ## References